Join us for a 4-day guided Family Adventure to Tasmania’s idyllic Freycinet Peninsula, in the NSW school holidays from 13th to 16th April 2019!

 Would you like your family to experience an incredible trekking adventure?
 Or perhaps come with one child to celebrate a milestone together?
-We support any family structure, so please join us as we hike down to Wineglass Bay and explore some of Australia’s most beautiful scenery.
-Share the stunning natural beauty, white sandy beaches, aqua marine waters, mountain views, pristine forests and unique Tasmanian wildlife with your family!
+We support any family structure, so please join us as we hike down to Wineglass Bay and around the island to explore some of Australia’s most beautiful scenery.
+Share the stunning natural beauty, white sandy beaches, aquamarine waters, mountain views, pristine forests and unique Tasmanian wildlife with your family!

 Accommodation: 3 nights camping under the stars on the Freycinet Peninsula